copot-jari/payung-event-editor/README.md

 Bugs and glitches:
 - [x] Focus outline does not dissapear sometimes
 - [x] Relational line is drawn incorrectly if zoom changes from default
+- [ ] Scene, dialogues et cetera is not saved when saving db
+- [ ] Sometimes the line goes off
+- [ ] Drag connection doesn't work
+- [ ] WHen a sprite is deleted it cannot be added back until two scenes is focued and unfocused

 ## Features
 Todo List: